 - Poor Soil: Water can only pass through and be disseminated amongst soil if it is porous enough to be breached.
 If your soil is overly compacted water may have a hard time breaking through the surface.
-This is to the detriment of your plants, as they will not be able to receive many of the nutrients they require, and your yard in general, as if the water has nowhere to go it will become standing water.
 Twin Oaks can help you deal with this problem with their aeration service which will loosen up and invigorate your soil.
 This problem is more difficult to solve if your soil is simply of poor quality.
 If your soil is composed primarily of a material like heavy clay standing water might be a recurrent problem for you in the future.

-- Changing Your Landscaping: At Twin Oaks we obviously support the idea of altering one’s landscaping.
+- Changing Your Landscaping: At Twin Oaks Landscape, we obviously support the idea of altering one’s landscaping.
 However, if you’re going to do so you should certainly hire a professional, and you should consider your options carefully.
 A new hardscape like a wall or patio can divert falling water’s natural path, creating pockets of standing water, but trees and other plants can as well.
-The only option then is to move the offending item or to alter your landscape in some other way.
-Twin Oaks can help with both of these options, but if you use our service to install the plant or hardscape in question we won’t have to.
-When creating hardscapes, we take in to consideration drainage.
+Our team can assess your area and see which option is best for your outdoor space.

 - A Leaky Irrigation System: Gutters and downspouts are meant to transport water to a more beneficial location, but sometimes they don’t do their job very well.
 Many systems simply dump the excess water they contain out onto their owner’s yard, creating pools of standing water.
 Twin Oaks can redesign or replace your irrigation system to make it far more effective.

-- A Poor Grade: If you’re experiencing problems with standing water the issue might be your yard’s landscaping.
+- Poor Soil: If you’re experiencing problems with standing water the issue might be under your feet in your soil.
 If your yard is at an unfavorable grade, meaning that it slopes towards your house, or it doesn’t slope at all, that could lead to pockets of standing water developing.
-Even if your yard has an appropriate grade a neighboring yard with an unfavorable one might pose a problem.
-Unfortunately you may not be able to get them to change their landscaping, but you can adapt yours to negate the problems caused by theirs.
-No matter how you need to alter your yard’s landscape, Twin Oaks can help.
+No matter how you need to alter your yard’s landscape, Twin Oaks Landscape can help.